Skip to content

 Short answers, pulled from the story.

-When was the journal Earth, Moon, and Planets first established?
+When was the journal Earth, Moon, and Planets founded?

-Who serves as the current editor-in-chief of Earth, Moon, and Planets?
+Who is the current editor-in-chief of Earth, Moon, and Planets?

-Jamie D. Gilmour from the University of Manchester currently leads the editorial board of Earth, Moon, and Planets.
-Previous editors include founding editor Zdeněk Kopal, Vladímir Vanýsek, Mark E. Bailey, Giovanni Valsecchi, and Murthy S. Gudipati.
+The current editor-in-chief is Jamie D. Gilmour of the University of Manchester.
+Previous editors-in-chief include Zdenek Kopal, Vladimir Vanysek, Mark E. Bailey, Giovanni Valsecchi, and Murthy S. Gudipati.